Nikhil-Verma-01/Huffman-Compression/README.md

 ## Project Sturcture(Conceputal for larger apps)
-While this demo consolidates code into ``html App.js`` for ease of use in certain environments, a larger, production-ready application would typically follow a modular structure like:
+While this demo consolidates code into ``App.js`` for ease of use in certain environments, a larger, production-ready application would typically follow a modular structure like:

 ```bash
 huffman-compressor/